-Figure 3.3: Top: Amplitude spectrum of the detector noise as a function of frequency for Cosmic Explorer (CE), the current (O3) and upgraded (A+) sensitivities of Advanced LIGO, LIGO Voyager, NEMO, and the Einstein Telescope.
-Bottom: Maximum redshift (vertical axis) at which an equal-mass binary of given source-frame total mass (horizontal axis) can be observed with a signal-to-noise ratio of 8.
-Different curves represent different detectors.
+Figure 3.3: Top: Amplitude spectrum of the detector noise as a function of frequency for Cosmic Explorer (CE), the current (O3) and upgraded (A+) sensitivities of Advanced LIGO, LIGO Voyager, NEMO, and the three paired detectors of the triangular Einstein Telescope.
+At each frequency the noise is referred to the strain produced by a source with optimal orientation and polarization.
+Bottom: Maximum redshift (vertical axis) at which an equal-mass binary of given source-frame total mass (horizontal axis) can be observed with a signal-to-noise ratio of $8.^{10}$ Different curves represent different detectors.
 For binary neutron stars (total mass $\sim 3M{\odot}$ ), CE will give access to redshifts larger than 1, where most of the mergers are expected to happen.
 For binary black holes, it will enable the exploration of redshifts of 10 and above, where mergers of black holes formed by either the first stellar population in the universe (Pop III stars) or by quantum fluctuations shortly after the Big Bang (primordial black holes) might be found.

 Figure 3.4: Astrophysical horizon of current and proposed future detectors for compact binary systems.
-The dotted lines indicate the detection horizons, expressed in cosmological redshift, for Advanced LIGO during its third observing run ("O3"), Advanced LIGO at its anticipated sensitivity for the fifth observing run ("A+"), a possible cryogenic upgrade of LIGO called Voyager ("Voy"), the Einstein Telescope ("ET"), and Cosmic Explorer ("CE").
-The yellow and white dots are for a simulated population of binary neutron star mergers and binary black hole mergers, respectively, following Madau and Dickinson [10] with a characteristic binary merger time of 100 million years.
+As in the bottom of Fig. 3.3, the lines indicate the maximum redshift at which a detection with signal-to-noise ratio 8 could be made.
+The detectors shown here are Advanced LIGO during its third observing run ("03"), Advanced LIGO at its anticipated sensitivity for the fifth observing run ("A+"), a possible cryogenic upgrade of LIGO called Voyager ("Voy"), the Einstein Telescope ("ET"), and Cosmic Explorer ("CE").
+The yellow and white dots are for a simulated population of binary neutron star mergers and binary black hole mergers, respectively, following Madau and Dickinson [11] with a characteristic binary merger time of 100 million years.